AdamZWinter/alt13node/README.md

 * There is a built-in platform for private entities to issue, manage, and accept digital gift cards.
-* There is a built-in platform for staking digital gift cards as a means for backing and minting a stablecoin (♪Notes), and a frictionless way for for-profit businesses to make donations.
+* There is a built-in platform for staking digital gift cards as a means for backing and minting a stablecoin (♪Notes), and a frictionless way for private entities to make donations.
 * There is a built-in platform for private lending, and the automation of payments on debts.
 * Through stake-in-identity, there is a built-in platform for lenders to become certificate authorities for identity management.